Guy Burgess: Undergraduate

-Burgess arrived in Cambridge in October 1930, and quickly involved himself in many aspects of student life.
+Burgess arrived in Cambridge in October 1930 and quickly involved himself in many aspects of student life.
 He was not universally liked; one contemporary described him as "a conceited unreliable shit", although others found him amusing and good company.
-After a term, he was elected to the Trinity Historical Society whose membership was formed from the brightest of Trinity College undergraduates and postgraduates.
-Here he encountered Harold ("Kim") Philby and also Jim Lees, a former miner studying under a trade union scholarship, whose working-class perspective Burgess found stimulating.
+After a term, he was elected to the Trinity Historical Society, whose membership was formed from the brightest of Trinity College undergraduates and postgraduates.
+Here he encountered Harold "Kim" Philby and Jim Lees, the latter a former miner studying under a trade union scholarship, whose working-class perspective Burgess found stimulating.
 In June 1931 Burgess designed the stage sets for a student production of Bernard Shaw's play Captain Brassbound's Conversion, with Michael Redgrave in the leading role.
 Redgrave considered Burgess "one of the bright stars of the university scene, with a reputation for being able to turn to anything".

 Burgess by this time made no attempt to conceal his homosexuality.
 In 1931 he met Anthony Blunt, four years his senior and a Trinity postgraduate.
 The two shared artistic interests and became friends, possibly lovers.
 Blunt was a member of the intellectual society known as the "Apostles", to which in 1932 he secured Burgess's election.
-This gave Burgess a greatly extended range of networking opportunities; membership of the Apostles was lifelong, so at the regular meetings he met many of the leading intellectuals of the day, such as G. M. Trevelyan, the university's Regius Professor of History, the writer E. M. Forster, and the economist John Maynard Keynes.
+This gave Burgess a greatly extended range of networking opportunities; membership of the Apostles was ostensibly lifelong, so at the regular meetings he met many of the leading intellectuals of the day, such as G. M. Trevelyan, the university's Regius Professor of History; the writer E. M. Forster; and the economist John Maynard Keynes.